disruptive-technologies/python-client/README.md

 ## Authentication

-All methods in the package can be authenticated using Service Account credentials by setting `disruptive.default_auth` with the following method:
+Using [Service Account](https://developer.disruptive-technologies.com/docs/service-accounts/introduction-to-service-accounts) credentials, the package can be authenticated by setting `disruptive.default_auth`:

 ```python
 import disruptive as dt